vidjil/vidjil/doc/roadmap.md

 ### Improved and extended analysis of some recombinations

-These points are not in the roadmap with fixed dates.
+Moreover, we always try to improve and extend the analysis of some recombinations:

  - Extend set of recombinations
  - Find generalized recombinations, even unexpected #1400 #2818
  - Work on clone phylogenies
  - Work on noisy data, such as third-generation sequencers

-Perspectives depends on collaboration.
-These points are *ongoing research* 🚧 in the Bonsai team with selected collaborators.
+These points are *ongoing research* 🚧 in the Bonsai team with selected collaborators and are not in the roadmap with fixed dates.
 For some of these points, we are open to new partners.
 They often imply core algorithmic work on Vidjil-algo, often combined with updates on the web application.
-Contact us if you are interested and/or if you have/plan to have such data.
+Contact us if you are interested and/or if you have/plan to have such analysis needs.

-## Better tools for massification of analyses
+## Better tools for quality assesment and massification of analyses

 Routine, and sometimes even 100+ samples.

- - Improve batch creation/upload of data and metadata
-     + **Availibility : 2020** ✅  (creation with `.csv`)
-     + Batch upload

  - Provide statistics given a set on samples #3171

  - Provide a quality control, for example on a run #2175